+Open for bookings.
+Two-night minimum stay on account of deep cleaning issues.
 This cute little cottage has served as Historic Rugby visitor lodging since its completion as an historic reconstruction in 1977.
-It has been expanded to include a third bedroom/bath and second (downstairs) parlor, complete with free guest Wi-Fi.
+It has been expanded to include a third bedroom/bath and second (downstairs) parlor.
+Guest Wi-Fi available next door at Visitor Centre.

 Smoking is allowed here on the rear verandah only, not inside.
 Pets are not permitted.
 Children are welcomed, and parents will find the upstairs bedrooms best for them.